 Stay Out Late

-Another way your vacation schedule might change when traveling with a teen is the hours you keep.
-Your teen may be more interested in staying out late and there are late night and after hours events that are age appropriate.
+Another way your vacation schedule might change when traveling with a teen, is the hours you keep.
+Your teen may be more interested in staying out late and luckily there are late night and after hours events that are age appropriate.

 Disney Springs is also a great place to explore with teens, especially later in the evening after a day at the parks.
 If you have an adventurous teen, then the Aerophile would definitely be a fun hot air balloon experience.

-A good way to do your teen bonding in Disney World is to adjust your sleep schedule.
+A good way to do your bond with your teen in Disney World is to adjust your sleep schedule.
 You’ll have more fun together and avoid fighting about getting up in the morning or your teen taking too-long showers.
 Tension like that could put a strain on your ability to connect with your teen over a shared experience.